The beginning of a new frontier…

-Contact the team at Stones Sharp to assist you with your Cryptocurrency and Non-Fungible Token trading and investing to ensure that you are paying the correct and minimal amount of tax on any trading, coin swap or mining.
+Contact the team at Stones Sharp to prepare your income tax return incorporating Cryptocurrency and Non-Fungible Token trading and investing to ensure that you are paying the correct and minimal amount of tax on any trading, coin swap, mining, farming or investing.

 I have had the Pleasure of dealing with Shane and the rest of the crew at Stones Sharp for a number of years now and can not fault them.
 They have always been professional and prompt to deal with, as well as giving me the best advice possible for my tax and other financial needs.
 Can not recommend the Team at Stones Sharp enough.